In this review article we’ll be looking at one of the more popular protein powders around, Dymatize Elite 100% Whey.

 Like most of the Big Food conglomerates, Post Holdings has a separate division (BellRing Brands, Inc.) for what they call their “global active nutrition category”.

-(I don’t think I’ve ever said those 4 words together in my life; maybe I should give it a try now…)
+(I don’t think I’ve ever said those 4 words together out loud in my life.)

 You may recognize most of the brands they own: